 Mom’s Classic Castagnole

-I put all my effort to write down the recipe for our castagnole just in time!
-Our castagnole… I mean, mom’s.๐Ÿ˜Š
+I did my best to write the recipe for our castagnole just in time!
+Our castagnole… I mean, mom’s. 😊

-These are the Carnival castagnole that she’s been making since I was a child, the classic recipe from our home, which for me is not only a Carnival recipe but also a birthday recipe.
-Yes, my birthday almost always falls during the peak days of Carnival, and for this reason, castagnole are almost never missing.
-There are many photos to prove it, always next to the cake with candles and pastries on the table there are also the Carnival castagnole, strictly prepared by mom.
+These are the Carnival castagnole she’s been making since I was a child, the classic recipe of our home, which for me is not just a Carnival recipe but also a birthday recipe.
+Yes, my birthday almost always falls during the highlight of Carnival, so castagnole are almost never missing.
+There are many photos to prove it; alongside the cake with candles and pastries on the table, there have always been Carnival castagnole, strictly made by mom.

-When I was a child, I didn’t even notice, for me it was a normal thing to celebrate with castagnole, also because… they were always there anyway, even after Carnival!
-Oh, how wonderful to have a birthday in February! ๐Ÿ˜ƒ
+As a child, I didn’t even notice it, for me, it was normal to celebrate with castagnole, also because… they were there even after Carnival ended!
+Oh, how nice to have a birthday in February! 😃

 mom's classic castagnole